klorealf/implement-enumerable-challenge/README.md

 ### Blocks
 When we call most enumerable methods, we generally pass a block.
 The enumerable methods themselves are pretty generic and are made to be used in different circumstances.
 For example, `Enumerable#reject` will return a subset of a collection where some condition is not met.

-Given a collection of numbers, I could use `#reject` to get a new collection where all of the even numbers were removed:
+Given a collection of numbers, we could use `#reject` to get a new collection where all of the even numbers were removed:

 ```ruby
 [1,2,3].reject { |number| number.even? }